sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     * Urgent (red) is shown 30 days before.
     * Warning (yellow) is shown 60 days before.
-    * A "Expired" red banner will display once a key expires.
+    * An "Expired" red banner will display once a key expires.

     >[!NOTE]
     >